Abortion in France: Buddhism

 The Buddhist tradition marks the start of human life, bhava, at the first signs of consciousness: the ability to feel pleasure or pain and react to it.
 This is when a being inherits past karma.
-According to Ajahn Brahm, this can be associated with the emergence of the nervous system, the capacity to feel suffering, and the manifestation of will; an embryo outside the maternal womb (e.g., for research or in vitro fertilization) "is not recognized as human life, and thus ethical considerations specific to humans do not apply."
+According to Ajahn Brahm, this can be associated with the emergence of the nervous system, the capacity to feel suffering, and the manifestation of will; an embryo outside the maternal womb (e.g., for research or in vitro fertilization) "is not recognized as human life, and thus ethical considerations specific to humans do not apply".

 Buddhism prohibits abortion when it ends a life, as the first precept of Buddhist ethics is not to kill (an act of killing is constituted when there is intent to kill, effort to kill, and the death of the victim).
 According to the monastic code of Theravada Buddhism, the Vinaya, a monk who recommends or facilitates an abortion commits a grave offense (parajika) and faces immediate expulsion from the Sangha.
 In Tibetan Buddhism, the Dalai Lama acknowledges situations that justify abortion (medical termination of pregnancy).
 The precise delineation of these situations is generally recognized as a social issue beyond the scope of Buddhist philosophy.
 From a moral perspective, only compassion, Karuna, can justify such an action.

 Christianity

-The vast majority of Christian churches oppose abortion.